blackstream-x/smallparts/docs/smallparts.text.transcode.md

 > a TypeError is raised.
 > If *from_encoding* is provided, the function explicitly uses that encoding.
 > Otherwise, it tries a simple form of encoding auto-detection by first trying
 > all known byte order marks, then UTF-8, and *fallback_encoding* as last resort.
+> All other functions in this module using these two keyword arguments
+> wrap this function directly or indirectly,
+> so these arguments have the same effect everywhere.

 smallparts.text.transcode.**to_unicode**(*input_object, from_encoding=None, fallback_encoding=**DEFAULT_FALLBACK_ENCODING***)